 While the PPE visa allows for a paid engagement, its permissions are narrow.
 The following are not permitted:

-• Taking up a full-time or part-time job in the UK
+- Taking up a full-time or part-time job in the UK

-• Providing general services or consultancy outside the permitted activity
+- Providing general services or consultancy outside the permitted activity

-• Working for multiple clients or employers
+- Working for multiple clients or employers unless part of the same pre-arranged invitation

-• Extending the visa or switching into another category from within the UK
+- Extending the visa or switching into another category from within the UK

-• Accessing public funds
+- Accessing public funds

-• Studying (except incidental study of less than 30 days not the main purpose of the visit)
+- Studying (except incidental study of less than 30 days not the main purpose of the visit)

 Summary of Section B

 Only certain professionals may apply for a PPE visa, and only for specific, short-term paid activities pre-arranged with a UK-based host.
 The visa does not permit general employment, self-employment, or extended stays.
-Applicants must meet general visitor requirements and must apply in advance of travel.
+Applicants must meet general visitor and suitability requirements and must apply in advance of travel.

 Section C: Application Process and Documentation